aufau/justin-player/README.rst

 -----------

-justin-player is an interactive CLI program to browse, watch and download videos recorded on justin.tv, twitch.tv and other sites using justin.tv API.
+justin-player is an interactive CLI program to browse, watch and download videos recorded on justin.tv and other sites using justin.tv API.

 Usage
 -----